 He is board certified in internal medicine, cardiovascular disease, advanced heart failure, and transplant cardiology by the American Board of Internal Medicine.
 He is licensed to practice in West Virginia, Ohio, and Pennsylvania.

 Lawrence M. Wei, MD

-Dr. Wei is the co-director of the WVU Heart and Vascular Institute Center for Aortic Surgery and director of the Center for Aortic Valve Disease.
-He is also an associate professor of Surgery in the West Virginia University School of Medicine.
+Clinical Director, Cardiac Surgery; Co-Director of the WVU Heart and Vascular Institute Center for Aortic Surgery and director of the Center for Aortic Valve Disease; Director of Robotic Revascularization; Associate Professor of Surgery in the WVU School of Medicine.

 A member of many regional and national professional organizations, Dr. Wei has published dozens of scholarly articles and papers.
 His current research interests include beating heart coronary revascularization, minimally invasive cardiac surgery, robotic cardiac surgery, aortic surgery, surgical treatment of atrial fibrillation, and mitral valve repair.

 Dr. Wei, who specializes in minimally invasive cardiothoracic surgery, is board certified in thoracic and cardiovascular surgery..